 ISFP: Art Deco

 You’re unconventional, artistic, and love surprising others (and yourself) with your creativity.
 What would suit you best?
-Definitely an Art Deco home.
+An Art Deco home.
 This style is often characterized by its graphic prints (think: animal or geometric), sleek and sharp lines, and a quirky atmosphere.
-It doesn’t play by the rules, yet it still manages to look put together and elegant, which really sums up the way people feel about you.
+It doesn’t play by the rules, yet it still manages to look put together and elegant, which sums up the way people feel about you.

 15 of 16